That’s when the following questions come up:

 Scanning a work environment

-Having a scanned work environment, i.e. the equivalent of a digitized “twin”, provides added value not only from the very beginning of the design stage but also throughout operations in the longer term.
-Some possible applications: remote plant tours, localization training of new employees, health and safety training.
+Having a scanned work environment, i.e., the equivalent of a digitized “twin,” provides added value not only from the very beginning of the design stage but also throughout operations in the longer term.
+Some possible applications include remote plant tours, localization training for new employees, health and safety training and planning for additional equipment or replacements.